 - Always carry your reliever medication and spacer with you.

-- Take your reliever medication up to15 minutes before warming up.
+- If written on your Asthma Action Plan, take your reliever medication up to 15 minutes before warming up.

 - Warm up before exercise as usual.